egiden/django-contact-us-tools/docs/source/base_message_model.rst

     :type: str
     :value: "Thank you very much for your feedback.
 It is much appreciated."

-    The email's main content or body for the case when a user submits feedback.
+    The email's main content or body for the case when the type of message submitted is feedback.

 .. attribute:: BaseMessage.CLOSING
     :type: str or None
     :value: None

-    The email's closing line (without comma).
+    The email's closing line (without the comma).

 .. attribute:: BaseMessage.SIGNATURE
     :type: str or None